scanner docs insights pricing sign in

 "Can VaultProof see my API keys?"

-"What if I lose my vp_live_ developer key?"
+"What if I lose my project ID?"

 "What if VaultProof goes down?"